 The Asado grill drives most of the cooking here, pumping out some of the best meat dishes in Hobart with the likes of a Robbins Island wagyu eye fillet mbs 9+, and a 550g grass fed Cape Grim T-bone.

 The Best Cocktail & Wine Bars For Food In Hobart

 Dier Makr & Lucinda Wine Room

-Every Australian city needs to have a fan-favourite hidden wine bar, and for Hobart that honour falls empathically with Dier Makr.
+Every Australian city needs to have a fan-favourite hidden wine bar, and for Hobart, that honour falls empathically with Dier Makr – arguably as close to fine dining as the city gets.
 As hard to find as it is to pronounce, Kobi Ruzicka and Sarah Fitzsimmon’s intimate drinking den is an ode to fine wines and elegant bar snacks, the menu for which changes faster than anyone could keep up with.

 On entry, the blackboard should list any of these dishes available, while you walk into the wine cellar to pick whatever drops you’d like to try.
-The curation here is right, so the best bet is to leave your palate in the highly capable hands of the staff.
+The curation at Dier Makr is tight, so the best bet is to leave your palate in the highly capable hands of the staff.

 And if that isn’t enough wine for you, the co-owners also run Lucinda Wine Bar out of the same building, with a sharper focus on minimal-intervention drops alongside produce-driven dishes like squid with potatoes and bay, mozzarella with plum and figs, and whipped anchovy with pickled mussels.